chr1st0scli/RainLisp/RainLisp/Docs/special-forms-derived-expressions/delay.md

 # delay
-A special form that delays the evaluation of the given expression.
+A special form that delays the evaluation of the given expression, effectively creating a promise to evaluate it in the future.
 The evaluation result is a procedure which evaluates the expression when called.
 ```
 (delay expression)